Aiying0512/My_research_blog/_posts/2022-12-06-my-third-post.md

 Then DTI scalars such as the Fractional Anisotropy (FA) and Mean Diffusivity (MD) can be computed.

 * Basis function for each tissue type
+  * The Dhollander algorithm is used to estimate the response functions of cerebrospinal fluid (CSF), gray, and white matter.
+  * These are then used to estimate the fiber orientation distribution (FOD) by spherical deconvolution.
+  * Intensity normalization is applied to each tissue FOD to enable comparison between subjects.

+* Create a GM/WM boundary for seed analysis
+  * A non-linear transformation is computed between the normalized white matter FOD and s-MRI (T1) aligned to the b0 image.
+  * Then, a five-tissue-type (5TT) image segmentation is generated and registered to the DWI space, and a gray matter white matter interface mask is calculated.

+* Run the streamline analysis
+  * First, a tractography with 10 million streamlines is generated using the iFOD2 algorithm
+  * Next, spherical deconvolution informed filtering of tractograms [SIFT2] is applied to reconstruct whole brain streamlines weighted by cross-sectional multipliers.